kaltura/developer-platform/workflows/group_management/readme.md

 }
 -->

-# Group Management
-This workflow will do the following:
-- Create a user
-- Create a group
-- Add a user to a group
-- List group users

-Note: In order for groups to show up in KMS, a user role needs to be assigned to them.
+Note: In order for groups to be displayed in KMS, a user role needs to be assigned to them.

 ## Create a user
 Users are created as a user with type USER [KalturaUserType::USER].